New Student Advising Common Concerns and FAQs

 What do I do if there are two courses I am interested in that meet at the same time?

 If you are interested in two courses that meet at the same time, you will have to choose between them!
-Double check to see if there are more sections of one of the courses available at different times.
+Double-check to see if more sections of one of the courses are available at different times.

 What if I have Advanced Credit (AP, A-levels, IB courses, Swiss Maturite Certificate, or SAT II Language exams)?

-If you took any advanced credit and would like to receive college credit, please refer to this info sheet to tell you what scores will earn you transfer credit and/or placement.
+If you took any advanced credit and would like to receive college credit, please refer to this info sheet, which tells you what scores will earn you transfer credit and/or placement.

 How do I transfer college credit?

-Final determination of credit and the satisfaction of requirements will be made by the Registrar.
-For more information on credit transfer check out additional information on transferring credits.
+The Registrar will make the final determination of credit and the satisfaction of requirements.
+For more credit information transfer, check out additional information on transferring credits.

 What do I need to register for courses?

-In order to reegister for courses, you will need a six-digit alternate PIN that you will receive from your advisor, which they will give you during your new student advising call.
+To register for courses, you will need a six-digit "Alternate Pin" that you will receive from your advisor, which they will give you during your new student advising appointment.